zkornas/CSE373-Summer2023-Kornas/heap/README.md

 - You must store your min-heap in the field named items.
 It should be an ArrayList of PriorityNodes, the class used to store items along with their priorities.
 - Your heap ArrayList must start at the index indicated by START_INDEX.
 (You may change the value of this constant to match whatever you implement.)

-Required runtimes (where �n is the heap size):
+Required runtimes (where n is the heap size):
-- peekMin, contains, size and changePriority must run in �(log�)O(logn) time.
+- peekMin, contains, size and changePriority must run in O(logn) time.
-- add and removeMin must run in �O(log�n) time except for the rare resize operation.
+- add and removeMin must run in O(logn) time except for the rare resize operation.
 - You may not import other priority queue implementations.
 However, you are allowed to import other built-in Java structures (ex. java.util.HashMap, TreeMap, ArrayList, etc.) when developing your code.

-Remember that the the �(⋅)O(⋅) notation only denotes upper bounds.
+Remember that the the O(⋅) notation only denotes upper bounds.
 It is possible to implement some methods with better runtimes.